-- 33 Since the 1990s, the United States has prepared for epidemics through the work of the federal - 34 Centers for Disease Control and Prevention, the National Institutes of Health, and the U.S. - 35 Department of Health and Human Services.
-The United States responded to the global swine flu - 36 pandemic of 2009-10 with swift and effective testing and vaccination programs.
-International - 37 outbreaks of severe acute respiratory syndrome (2003-04), Middle East respiratory syndrome - (2012-15), and the Ebola virus in West Africa (2014-16) were contained before cases reached 38
+Since the 1990s, the United States has prepared for epidemics through the work of the federal Centers for Disease Control and Prevention, the National Institutes of Health, and the U.S. Department of Health and Human Services.
+The United States responded to the global swine flu pandemic of 2009-10 with swift and effective testing and vaccination programs.
+International outbreaks of severe acute respiratory syndrome (2003-04), Middle East respiratory syndrome (2012-15), and the Ebola virus in West Africa (2014-16) were contained before many cases reached the United States, partly through international assistance from the United States.